jstmn/led-matrix-hypervisor/README.md

-Configure an ssh-key with github.
+1. Configure an ssh-key with github.
 See https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh

+2. Setup scripts to run on startup

 Add the following to */etc/rc.local*: